juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 ***
 ## 🧑‍💻 Reproducing or Extending the Work
-*For those who want the full experience — you know who you are* This repository includes:
+*For those who want the full experience — you know who you are*<br>

+This repository includes:
 - Two Snakemake workflows implementing the pangenome construction pipeline
 - Full analysis code used to generate the distributed pangenomes